On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: An alternative proof for via perfect matchings in hypergraphs

 \begin{theorem} For every fixed $k\ge 3$, the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard, even when restricted to the class of split graphs. \end{theorem}

 \begin{proof} Let $H=(V,E)$ be an input to the \textsc{Exact Cover by $k$-Sets} problem, that is, a $k$-uniform $k$-partite hypergraph.
 Let $G$ be the graph strongly compatible with $H$ such that $E$ forms a clique.
 Since $V$ is an independent set and $E$ a clique in $G$, the graph $G$ is a split graph.
-By \Cref{thm:k-Roman} and the observation above, $H$ has a perfect matching if and only if $G$ is a $\{k\}$-Roman graph.
+By \zcref{thm:k-Roman}, $H$ has a perfect matching if and only if $G$ is a $\{k\}$-Roman graph.
 Hence, determining if $G$ is a $\{k\}$-Roman graph is \textsf{NP}-hard. \end{proof}